 On Friday, the Maryland Court of Special Appeals reversed a $3 million jury verdict in Cecil County v.
 Dorman.
-That statement overmagnifies the ruling.
+That statement over-magnifies the ruling.
 The jury verdict of $3 million is misleading because Maryland’s Local Government Tort Claim Act limited the actual verdict to $200,000.
-But the legal issues presented in the case are of interest to Maryland accident attorneys who are looking for creative solutions to limited insurance coverage in catastrophic accident cases.
+But the legal issues presented in the case interest Maryland accident attorneys who are looking for creative solutions to limited insurance coverage in catastrophic accident cases.
 This case closed down one potential defendant: the utility pole that has been there forever should not have been there when my client hit it.

 The County owed no legal duty to [Plaintiff] because the pole had been in place for a significant length of time without creating any problem to motorists and, therefore, the County had no reason to foresee that a particular pole would incommode or otherwise imperil traffic on Nottingham Road.

-I appreciate the problems with asking a utility company to move a pole that has been in place for a long period of time or for the county to insist upon it.
+I appreciate the problems with asking a utility company to move a pole that has been in place for a lengthy period or for the county to insist upon it.
 But, to me, the frustrating part of the opinion is the affirmation of the notion that utility companies may “reasonably assume that poles that have remained standing for any significant length of time without serious incidence do not ‘incommode’ or unreasonably imperil traffic on the road.”
-Instead, I’d rather do a cost benefit analysis in every case, which the jury ostensibly did in reaching the conclusion that it did.
+Instead, I’d rather do a cost-benefit analysis in every case, which the jury ostensibly did in reaching the conclusion that it did.
 Whether the stretch of what the utility company did should be imputed to Cecil County is, admittedly, a harder call.

 The other interesting legal issue in the case is whether Plaintiff’s lawyer’s delay in filing suit violated the Maryland Local Government Tort Claims Act by failing to file suit within 180 days.
-Plaintiff’s attorney’s reason for the delay in filing suit against Cecil County was that “prior to his engagement of a highway safety engineer in April 2003, ten (10) months after the accident, [p]laintiff had no inkling that Cecil County might bear responsibility for the location of the subject utility pole.”
+Plaintiff’s attorney’s reason for the delay in suing Cecil County was that “prior to his engagement of a highway safety engineer in April 2003, ten (10) months after the accident, [p]laintiff had no inkling that Cecil County might bear responsibility for the location of the subject utility pole.”
 The trial court found this explanation to be an legally excusable basis for the Plaintiff missing the 180 days statute of limitations.
 Plaintiff argued that: